PET2Rep: Towards Vision-Language Model-Drived Automated Radiology Report Generation for Positron Emission Tomography: Discussion and Conclusion

-To address these limitations, we plan to expand the benchmark to incorporate full 3D PET/CT evaluations, enabling more comprehensive spatial and volumetric analysis.
-Critical quantitative measures including SUV and lesion volume will be reintegrated to enhance clinical validity.
-Additionally, while the benchmark currently supports only Chinese reports, we plan to extend it to multilingual evaluation, thereby improving generalizability and facilitating broader clinical adoption of VLMs across diverse healthcare settings.
-These planned enhancements will significantly improve the benchmark's clinical relevance and utility for developing more robust PET report generation systems.
+While PET2Rep represents a significant step forward, several limitations should be acknowledged.
+At present, our evaluations are limited to 2D slices, which do not fully capture the three-dimensional spatial relationships and volumetric information critical for comprehensive image interpretation \cite{zhang2022bridging}.
+Moreover, clinically important quantitative indicators, such as standardized uptake values (SUVs) and lesion volume measurements, are not yet incorporated into the current evaluation framework.
+To address these limitations, we plan to expand the benchmark to support full 3D PET/CT evaluations, enabling more complete spatial and volumetric analysis \cite{xue2025petwb}.
+Key quantitative measures, including SUVs and lesion volumes, will be reintegrated to enhance the benchmark’s clinical validity.
+In addition, while the current version supports only Chinese reports, future iterations will extend to multilingual evaluation, improving generalizability and facilitating broader clinical adoption of VLMs across diverse healthcare systems \cite{qiu2024towards}.
+Another consideration lies in the contextual limitations of current VLMs.
+Generating long, structured whole-body reports may exceed the effective context length or reasoning capacity of some models.
+In future work, we plan to further investigate this issue by exploring hierarchical strategies, such as summarizing findings by anatomical regions followed by integration into a standardized report template.
+These planned enhancements will significantly improve the benchmark's clinical relevance and utility for developing more robust report generation systems.